danielpeter/specfem3d/C_troubleshooting.md

 fix: e.g. specify \> ./configure FC=gfortran MPIF90=/usr/local/openmpi-gfortran/bin/mpif90

-<span>after executing `xmeshfem3D` I’ve got elements with skewness of 81% percent, what does this mean:</span>
+after executing `xmeshfem3D` I’ve got elements with skewness of 81% percent, what does this mean:
 Look at the skewness table printed in the `output_mesher.txt` file after executing `xmeshfem3D` for the example given in `EXAMPLES/meshfem3D_examples/simple_model/`:

     ...